-In this article, we’ll cover everything you need to know about YouTube automation so that you too can start a faceless YouTube channel that earns you income while you sleep.
+In this article, we’ll cover everything you need to know about YouTube automation so that you can start a faceless YouTube channel that earns you income while you sleep.

 Let’s get started.

-What is YouTube Automation?
+What Is YouTube Automation?

 YouTube automation is also referred to as faceless YouTube channels or YouTube cash cow channels.
-This is because most of the time there are no onscreen personalities and videos can be easily outsourced or created in bulk at an affordable price.
+This is because, most of the time, there are no onscreen personalities, and videos can be easily outsourced or created in bulk at an affordable price.

-Is YouTube automation allowed?
+Is YouTube Automation Allowed?

 The same legal requirements that affect a YouTube automation channel affect a regular YouTube channel.

-As long as you are not plagiarizing any of the content you should not have any problems uploading outsourced and automated videos to a YouTube channel.
+As long as you are not plagiarizing any of the content, you should not have any problems uploading outsourced and automated videos to a YouTube channel.

 1. Facts Verse

-In another video, one of the owners broke down how it cost approximately $125 to make one video and how they make over $100k in profit every month with this channel.
+In another video, one of the owners broke down how it costs approximately $125 to make one video and how they make over $100k in profit every month with this channel.

 2. TopCars TV

-This channel focuses on automotive content and almost all of its videos are listicles, which are easy to make and easy to outsource to cheap writers.
+This channel focuses on automotive content, and almost all of its videos are listicles, which are easy to make and easy to outsource to cheap writers.

-Here is another channel that focuses mainly on listicles, although this YouTube automation channel is in the animal niche.
+Here is another channel focusing mainly on listicles, although this YouTube automation channel is in the animal niche.

 4. Glame TOP 5

-This channel focuses mainly on cheap luxury items, but they haven’t really nailed down a niche entirely, which is why a lot of their videos are rather hit or miss.
+This channel focuses mainly on cheap luxury items, but they haven’t nailed down a niche entirely, which is why a lot of their videos are rather hit or miss.

 The channel creates top 10 lists on various entertainment-based topics, such as “Top 10 Movie Villains of All Time” and “Top 10 Awesome Animated TV Shows”.

 You can create a similar channel using some simple YouTube automation techniques.